ebaumel/ericbaumel/_posts/2021-01-04-Setting-up-virtual-environments-in-python.md

 > This is an opinionated set of instructions to set up virtual environments for each project.

-A virtual environement is a clean sandbox without any installeed python libraries.
-This allows you to use the libraries you need for your project, without conflicts from packages installed for other, unrelated projects on your system.
+A virtual environement is a clean sandbox without any installed python libraries.
+This allows you to add the libraries you need for your project, without conflicts from packages installed for other, unrelated projects on your system.
 This also helps you containerize you projects so they can be deployed cleanly or shared with other developers.

 After several other explorations, I use venv to manage the environments for all my projects.
-Know that venv is not the only method of setting up virtual environments, but is the official suggested method by the folks at [python.org](https://docs.python.org/3/tutorial/venv.html).
+Know that venv is not the only method of setting up virtual environments, but is the officially suggested method by the folks at [python.org](https://docs.python.org/3/tutorial/venv.html).

 There are several other methods, such as using the Anaconda Navigator or conda via the command line, pipenv and pyenv.

 ### To get started: